prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 **Checkpoint sync** is a feature that significantly speeds up the initial sync between your beacon node and the Beacon Chain.
 With checkpoint sync configured, your beacon node will begin syncing from a recently finalized checkpoint instead of syncing from genesis.
 This can make installations, validator migrations, recoveries, and testnet deployments *way* faster.

 This how-to walks you through two checkpoint sync configuration methods: syncing via **network**, and syncing via **file**.
+Syncing via network is more straightforward, so we recommend using this method.

 After configuring checkpoint sync, we strongly recommend [verifying the authenticity of your beacon node's checkpoint](#verify-the-authenticity-of-your-beacon-nodes-checkpoint) as a way to "trust but verify" the integrity of your checkpoint data.

 ## Background